 Childrens Dentist in Sherwood Park

 If your child becomes comfortable in the dentist’s chair at an early age, it is much less likely for your child to have dental anxiety later in life.
-The dentists at Park Mall Dental Centre, as well as our associate clinics throughout Alberta in Edmonton, Fort McMurray, and Grande Cache, have the training necessary to help your children properly care for their teeth.
+The children’s dentists at Park Mall Dental Centre, as well as our associate clinics throughout Alberta in Edmonton, Fort McMurray, and Grande Cache, have the training necessary to help your children properly care for their teeth.

 Should You Be Considering a Children’s Dentist?

 Generally, we recommend your child visit the dentist within 6 months of their first tooth appearing or by one year of age.
-It’s important to visit a children’s dentist for dental exams as it can let you know if your child’s teeth cleaning routine at home is working, if there are any problems to fix before they become more serious, and to allow your child to get used to visiting the dentist.
+It’s important to visit a children’s dentist in Sherwood Park for dental exams as it can let you know if your child’s teeth cleaning routine at home is working, if there are any problems to fix before they become more serious, and to allow your child to get used to visiting the dentist.
 You can book an appointment for children’s dentist services at Park Mall Dental Centre.

 How to Care for Your Child’s Teeth during Their Developmental Years